Skip to content

 When searching for star wars the search engine will look for star or wars, but when searching for “star wars” (i.e. with quotes) the search engine will look for that exact phrase.

-This is how searching has always behaved in BeBanjo and Sequence, but it’s a useful feature that you might not know about.
+This is how searching has always behaved in Mediagenix On-Demand and Sequence, but it’s a useful feature that you might not know about.

 You might be wondering why Flash Gordon was returned at all, what’s he got to do with Star Wars?
 Here’s why: